GPS-GmbH/docs/user/getStarted/index.md

 ![](/confirm-email.jpg)

-* You will recieve an email of confimation on your email account, click on "**Confirm Email**"
+* You will receive an email of confirmation on your email account, click on "**Confirm Email**"

   ![](/confirm-email-1.jpg)
 * Your account get successfully created.